adloky/smalls/benoni-b-ss.md

 **11.a4**

 A useful and flexible move.
 White could make other moves, but a4 will be needed anyway.
-Moreover it prevents Black?s direct ideas to prepare ...b5 by means of ...a6 and ...Rb8 because White can follow up with Nc4.
+Moreover it prevents Black's direct ideas to prepare ...b5 by means of ...a6 and ...Rb8 because White can follow up with Nc4.

 **11...Re8**